postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/using-external-git-repo.md

 You can connect a GitHub, Bitbucket, GitLab, or Azure DevOps repository to your API to sync your API definitions and collections between Postman and the repository.

 After connecting, you can push and pull changes between Postman and branches in the remote repository.
-When it's time to release, merge your changes to the default branch in the remote repository.
-You can then publish an API version to make your changes available to consumers.
+When it's time to release, you can publish an API version to make your changes available to consumers.

 ## Contents